top of page

 2. Rewards loyalty.
 Email marketing drives customer loyalty through special offers and personalised messaging.
 Customers develop a brand connection unlike anything else.

 3. Flexibility.
 You can send anything in an email.
 The sheer variety of email types allows you to tailor your message to the customer and circumstances.
-Indeed, segmentation and personalization mean businesses can achieve a level of precision unmatched by other marketing methods.
+Indeed, segmentation and personalisation mean businesses can achieve a level of precision unmatched by other marketing methods.

 Cons of email marketing: